ciruxeno/ldoa-architecture/README.md

 A **Being** listens to Situations according to its promises, domain, authority, context, cognition, and behavior.

-A **Speech Act** is what a Being produces into the shared operational language of the system.
+An **Ontological Speech Act** is what a Being produces into the shared operational language of the system.
 It may affirm reality, declare a new reality, or expose a Breakdown.

 A produced Speech Act may itself become a new Situation for other Beings.

-**Operational Continuity** is the goal: to preserve, transform, restore, or make addressable the reality recognized by the system.
+**Operational Continuity** is the governing principle: to preserve, transform, restore, or make addressable the reality recognized by the system.

 This is not a linear pipeline.
 It is a coordination model.